jmtilli/micronovaxrd/README.txt

 To fit a model automatically, load a measurement and build a layer model with sensible fitting ranges for the parameters using the layer editor and manual fit tabs.
-Then push the import model button on the automatic fit tab.
+Then push the "Import" button on the automatic fit tab.
 The model in the layer editor and manual fit tabs is copied to the automatic fit tab.

-Currently only two algorithms are provided: DE and CovDE.
-DE is differential evolution, a simple but efficient genetic algorithm variant.
-CovDE is a DE which uses the population covariance matrix to transform fitting parameters during recombination to reduce interparameter correlation.
+Currently only three algorithms are provided: JavaDE, JavaCovDE and JavaEitherOrDE.
+JavaDE is differential evolution, a simple but efficient genetic algorithm variant.
+JavaCovDE is a differential evolution which uses the population covariance matrix to transform fitting parameters during recombination to reduce interparameter correlation.
+JavaEitherOrDE uses the either/or recombination/mutation feature with slightly different recombination than usual to converge better in hard multilayer cases.
+However, JavaCovDE is usually better for hard multilayer cases than JavaEitherOrDE.

 The population size should be about 3-10 times the number of fitting parameters.
 To small population size makes the algorithm fast but increases